 The division edits all materials printed by the Publications Bureau and publishes pertinent information to the department's website.
-Communications released 37 news releases and media advisories in 2023.
+Communications released eight news releases and media advisories in 2024.
 Topics included SHARP and Star Program ceremonies, safety award winners and other events and programs.

 Communications manages the department's social media platforms by posting content for all NCDOL divisions and bureaus.
-These social media platforms include: Facebook, YouTube, Instagram, X (formerly known as Twitter) and LinkedIn.
-The Facebook page increased from 2,201 likes at the beginning of the year to 2,449 likes at the end of the year.
+These social media platforms include Facebook, YouTube, Instagram, X (formerly known as Twitter) and LinkedIn.
+The Facebook page increased from 2,449 likes at the beginning of the year to 2,623 likes at the end of the year.
 Communications continues to use the department's X account that began in May 2012.
-Communications tweeted 158 times during 2023.
-The department's X account grew from 2,161 followers at the beginning of the year to 2,305 at the end of the year.
-Since starting the Instagram page in October 2016, the platform increased from 720 at the beginning of 2023 to 882 followers by the end of 2023.
-The department's LinkedIn account was established in 2023 and has 284 followers.
+The department's X account grew from 2,305 followers at the beginning of the year to 2,415 at the end of the year.
+Since starting the Instagram page in October 2016, the platform increased from 882 at the beginning of 2024 to 965 followers by the end of 2024.
+The department's LinkedIn account had 284 at the beginning of 2024 and as of Dec.
+31, 2024 had 516.

 In addition, the Communications Division launched a podcast called Inside NC Labor at the end of 2018.
 The podcast is designed to educate North Carolina residents on the role that the department plays in state government.
 The division develops topics and coordinates with guests to release monthly episodes.
-In 2023, the division recorded and released nine episodes.
-Since the podcast launched in November 2018 it has accumulated 7,015 views on YouTube and 3,155 plays across eight platforms including Spotify, Apple Podcasts, Google Podcasts, Anchor, Breaker, Overcast, Pocket Casts and Radio Public.
+In 2024, the division recorded and released 8 episodes.
+Since the podcast launched in November 2018 it has accumulated 8,582 views on YouTube.

-Publications' print shop produced 1,299,762 printing impressions and processed 85,413 pieces of outgoing metered mail for the department's Raleigh area offices.
+Publications' print shop produced 913,174 printing impressions and processed 85,278 pieces of outgoing metered mail for the department's Raleigh area offices.